AlexsLemonade/training-modules/scRNA-seq/00-scRNA_introduction.md

 *Example:* 10X Genomics [(Zheng _et al._ 2017)](https://www.ncbi.nlm.nih.gov/pubmed/28091601)
 These types of methods, because they are newer, are more likely to have Unique Molecular Identifiers (UMIs) [(Islam _et al._ 2014)](http://www.nature.com/doifinder/10.1038/nmeth.2772).
 Each transcript is tagged with a different UMI before amplification which allow the identification of PCR duplicates, allowing control for PCR amplification errors and biases.
-Individual samples have two fastq files: one for the cell barcodes (R1) and another with the individual reads (R2).
+Individual samples have two fastq files: one for the cell and UMI barcodes (R1) and another with the transcript seqeunce reads (R2).

 #### Pros:
 - Can run potentially millions of cells at once.